amora479/website/content/bju/cps105/homework/wp.md

 ## With Your Own URL

 It is now very common for people to have their own web address.
-For example, this website is hosted at ethantmcgee.com which is a web address that I own.
+For example, this website is hosted at `ethantmcgee.com` which is a web address that I own.
 How do you do that?
 First, a fair warning.
 This portion of the assignment is optional but requires a small amount of money.

-Web addresses, depending on the registrar, will cost you anywhere from $1 to $50 per year, and you can cancel at any time.
+Web addresses, depending on the registrar, will cost you anywhere from $1 to $50 per year.
+You can cancel at any time, but the web address you purchased is still yours for the remainder of the period you paid for.
 Once again, you are **not required** to complete this part of the assignment.

 ### Sign Up with a Registrar